-Cash flows (used in) provided by investing activities were MX\$(175,597) and MX\$13,549 during the year ended December 31, 2019 and 2018, respectively.
-Cash outflows from investing activities include purchases of molds for products, investment in technological platform, product innovation, equipment, and property.
+Cash flows (used in) provided by investing activities were MX\$(631,401) and MX\$(175,597) for the 2020 and 2019 periods, respectively.
+Cash outflows from investing activities include investment in technological platform, product innovation, equipment, and property.
 The increase in investing activities was mainly due to the construction of a distribution center in Guadalajara.
-See Property, Plants and Equipment.
+See "Property, Plants and Equipment."